usebedrock/bedrock/README.md

 ## Basic installation & first run

-* First, make sure you have Node 8.3 or ater installed.
+* First, make sure you have Node 8.3 or later installed.
 You can find the latest version of Node at [Nodejs.org](https://nodejs.org/en/).
 * You need to have `gulp` installed globally to use Bedrock. `npm install -g gulp`.
 * Install the project's dependencies:
   * `npm install`